middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 Partials are a way of sharing content across pages to avoid duplication.
 Partials can be used in page templates and layouts.
 Let's continue our above example of having two layouts: one for normal pages and one for admin pages.
 These two layouts could have duplicate content, such as a footer.
 We will create a footer partial and use it in both layouts.

 Partial files are prefixed with an underscore and include the templating language extension you are using.
-Here is an example footer partial named "_footer.erb" that lives in the source folder:
+Here is an example footer partial named `_footer.erb` that lives in the `source` folder:

     :::erb
     <footer>